TarasJan/bonne_app_petit_jan_taras/README.md

 # Bonne App Petit by Jan Taras

+This is my solution for Pennylane recruitment task.
+Feel free to use it as a point of reference for your work.

 ## Demo (run by Selenium)
 ![image demo](./bonne_app_api/docs/Bonne_app_demo.gif)

 ## Task
 [Task Description](https://gist.github.com/quentindemetz/2096248a1e8d362e669350700e1e6add)

 ## Hosted app